USS Patapsco (AOG-1): Vietnam War

 Reinstated on the Navy List in the fall of 1965 and recommissioned a third time 18 June 1966, Patapsco was again assigned to the Pacific Fleet and homeported at Pearl Harbor.
 She completed refresher training in early September and on the 26th got underway for Subic Bay, Philippines, with jet fuel, aviation gasoline, and motor gasoline, Arriving 15 October, she soon departed to deliver, once again, vital POL supplies to a combat zone.
-Until mid-February 1967, with interruptions for R&R at Hong Kong and availability at Subic, she operated off South Vietnam under ComNavSupAct, Da Nang, Huế, and Cửa Việt.
+Until mid-February 1967, with interruptions for R&R at Hong Kong and availability at Subic, she operated off South Vietnam under Commander Naval Support Activity Danang, from Da Nang to Huế, and Cửa Việt.

 She steamed back to Pearl Harbor, arriving 16 March.
 Upkeep, availability, and training and operational exercises followed and on 20 September she got underway for Guam, Subic Bay, and another tour off Vietnam.
 Completing that tour 25 April 1968, she remained in the Hawaiian area until 11 November, when she again headed west for duty off Vietnam.
 During 1969 she conducted POL support operations at Da Nang and Cửa Việt.

 Patapsco was decommissioned and struck from the Naval Vessel Register on 1 August 1974.
 Patapsco was sold on 18 December 1979 to Mid Pacific Sea Harvesters Ltd for $56,480.
 She was renamed Arctic Storm and converted to a fishing trawler.

 Patapsco received one battle star for her World War II service and another for Korean service.